5T33Z0/OC-Little-Translated/K_Debugging/README.md

 ```
 </details>

-With the python script [**PCILookup**](https://github.com/utopia-team/PCILookup), we can reformat the PCIInfo.txt to a more legible form:
+With the python script [**PCILookup**](https://github.com/utopia-team/PCILookup), we can convert the PCIInfo.txt into a more legible form:

 - Install Python
-- Download and upack the Script
+- Download and unpack the Script
 - Run Terminal
-- Typce `cd`, hit space
+- Type `cd`, hit space
 - Drop the "PCILookup-master" folder in the terminal window and hit enter
 - Next, type `python3 main.py` and hit space
 - Drag in the `PCIInfo.txt` and hit enter